How to build deal flow for venture capitalists

 Automating data entry

 The first step to organizing your deal flow is to automate old, manual processes.
 When you eliminate manual data entry, your team has more bandwidth to focus on deal sourcing.
-While the team connects with new leads at a big conference, they can set up systems like Affinity that automatically logs emails and build new contact records for them.
+While the team connects with new leads at a big conference, Affinity will automatically log emails and build new contact records for them.

-The prospect of spending hours creating a slew of new accounts in a CRM or logging every single phone call you had with a promising lead feels more like a necessary evil than a need.
+The prospect of spending hours creating a slew of new accounts in a CRM or logging every single phone call you have with promising entrepreneurs feels more like a necessary evil than a need.
 But it is necessary.
 When that information isn’t tracked firms lose out on opportunities.
-Even small businesses can lose up to 6% of annual revenue because of bad or missing data.

-If building a strong venture capital deal flow pipeline requires both a consistent volume of prospects and a quality pool of opportunities within that group, automation ensures that the sourcing work is captured and logged, so your team can spend time doing what you do best—closing.
-Automated data capture also ensures that your data is always accurate, so the entire team knows that their information about contacts and deals are up-to-date, and they can take action with confidence.
+Building a strong venture capital deal flow pipeline requires both a consistent volume of prospects and a quality pool of opportunities within that group, while automation ensures that the sourcing work is captured and logged, so you can spend time doing what you do best—closing deals.
+Automated data capture also ensures that your data is always accurate, so the entire team can take action with confidence.

 Centralizing valuable information